With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 For example, Nike+ sends cheering sounds every time a user likes a post on Facebook of a shared activity.
 Plus, Fitocracy offers special badges to users who comment on the in-app community.

-Strava is also known for an immense number of challenges and badges.
+Strava is also known for numerous challenges and badges.
 The service encourages users to share their experiences, which caters to the human need for attention.

 It is pretty easy to build a fitness app.
-The catch is to improve health and fitness and get tangible results over time with an app that users get hooked on to.
+The catch is to improve health and fitness and get tangible results over time with an app that users get hooked on.

-Here are some of the top fitness apps to watch, learn from [for apprenueurs], and use in 2021.
+Here are some top fitness apps to watch, learn from [for apprenueurs], and use in 2021.

 Best Fitness Gamification Examples